Cameras

 • Frame Rate: The frame rate represents the number of frames per second that the camera can capture.
 A higher frame rate ensures smoother video playback, especially for capturing fast-moving objects or activities.

-• Bandwidth: bandwidth requirements in video surveillance applications can fluctuate based on factors including camera resolution, frame rate, compression method, and camera quantity.
-Effective bandwidth management is crucial for ensuring smooth operation and high-quality footage without network strain or latency problems.
+• Bandwidth: bandwidth requirements in video surveillance applications can fluctuate based on camera resolution, frame rate, compression method, and camera quantity.
+Effective bandwidth management ensures smooth operation and high-quality footage without network strain or latency problems.

-• Compression Technology: Increasing compression can result in savings on storage costs (less storage required for similar durations), server configuration (less CPU required is to store less bandwidth), and switches (copper gigabit switches may be used instead of fiber 10GbE).
-Efficient compression algorithms ensure optimal bandwidth utilization and storage efficiency without compromising image quality.
-Our chosen camera vendors employ technologies like Zipstream, an AXIS technology that preserves important forensic details, while lowering bandwidth & storage requirements by an average of 50% or more.
-LightCatcher, is an Avigilon technology that provides clear image quality in low light environments.
+• Compression Technology: Increasing compression can result in savings on storage costs (less storage required for similar durations), server configuration (less CPU required to store less bandwidth), and switches (copper gigabit switches may be used instead of fibre 10GbE).
+Efficient compression algorithms ensure optimal bandwidth utilisation and storage efficiency without compromising image quality.
+Our chosen camera vendors employ technologies like Zipstream, an AXIS technology that preserves important forensic details while lowering bandwidth & storage requirements by an average of 50% or more.
+LightCatcher is an Avigilon technology that provides clear image quality in low-light environments.

-While other functionalities are important for specific surveillance needs, image quality stands out as the most crucial aspect when comparing IP video surveillance cameras.
-It directly impacts the camera’s ability to provide clear, detailed, and actionable video footage, which is essential for effective surveillance and incident analysis.
+While other functionalities are essential for specific surveillance needs, image quality is crucial when comparing IP video surveillance cameras.
+It directly impacts the camera’s ability to provide clear, detailed, and actionable video footage, essential for effective surveillance and incident analysis.

 Artificial Intelligence

-IP video surveillance cameras are now being equipped with advanced artificial intelligence (AI) capabilities that enable advanced analytics and automation to enhance their functionality.
+IP video surveillance cameras have advanced artificial intelligence (AI) capabilities, enabling advanced analytics and automation to enhance functionality.
 These AI capabilities include Object Detection and Recognition, Facial Recognition, Intrusion Detection, Behavioural Analysis, License Plate Recognition, Abandoned Object Detection, Crowd Management, Heat Mapping, Predictive Analytics, Real-time Alerts and Notifications:

-• Object Detection & Recognition: is a powerful feature that allows cameras to identify and track particular targets or trigger specific actions based on detected objects like people, vehicles, or specific items of interest.
-Popular cameras with this capability include Axis, Hanwha, and Avigilon.
+• Object Detection & Recognition is a powerful feature that allows cameras to identify and track particular targets or trigger specific actions based on detected objects, such as people, vehicles, or items of interest.
+Popular cameras with this capability include AXIS, Avigilon, and Avigilon Alta.

-• Facial Recognition: is another AI feature that allows cameras to recognize and verify individuals’ faces in real-time, making it useful for access control, flagging potential threats, or identifying known individuals.
+• Facial Recognition is another AI feature that allows cameras to recognise and verify individuals’ faces in real-time.
+This makes it useful for access control, flagging potential threats, or identifying known individuals.

 • Intrusion Detection: is another AI-enabled feature that raises alarms for unauthorised intrusions or movements in restricted areas, alerting security personnel to potential security breaches.

-• Behavioural Analysis: is another feature that allows cameras to analyse and understand people’s behaviour patterns within their field of view.
+• Behavioural Analysis: Another feature that allows cameras to analyse and understand people’s behaviour patterns within their field of view.
 They can identify suspicious activities, such as loitering, sudden crowd formation, or abnormal movements, and generate alerts for potential security risks.

-• License Plate Recognition: is another AI-powered feature that enables cameras to recognise and capture license plate information from vehicles within their coverage area.
-This is useful for parking management, traffic enforcement, or identifying suspicious vehicles.
+• License Plate Recognition: This AI-powered feature enables cameras to recognise and capture license plate information from vehicles within their coverage area.
+This is useful for parking management, traffic enforcement, or identifying suspicious cars.

-• Abandoned Object Detection: is another AI capability that detects and identifies abandoned objects or bags in public spaces, helping to identify potential security threats and trigger appropriate responses.
+• Abandoned Object Detection: This AI capability detects and identifies abandoned objects or bags in public spaces, helping identify potential security threats and trigger appropriate responses.

 • Crowd Management: is another feature that analyses crowd density, monitors crowd flow, and detects overcrowding situations.
 This information can optimise crowd management strategies, ensure public safety, and prevent accidents in crowded areas.